HIGHER WAGES! Most direct support roles start at $17.25+

 Get involved and take action

-Now is the time to reach out to your elected officials, especially majority members, and demand COLA funding increase according to inflation.
+Now is the time to reach out to your elected officials, especially majority members, and demand a COLA funding increase according to inflation.
 Please note in your email if you are one of their constituents.
 Use the buttons below to find your representative and email them using the form letter copy provided.

 Other advocacy opportunities